 Key features:

-- Segmented view with individual timestamps for each phrase
+- Segmented view with per-phrase timestamps

 - Full-text search that highlights timestamps